wikiti/beautiful-jekyll/_posts/2017-01-16-javascript-image-link-preview.md

 ### Showing the modal after hover

 Here's the tricky part!
 We need to show the modal after hovering the mouse over an image link.
-For example, imagine we've a link like this:
+For example, imagine we've a tagged link like this:

 ```html
 <div class="comment">